HaowenWeiJohn/haowenweijohn.github.io/_publications/2024-08-14-VirtualVitality.md

 **Additional Notes:**
 Detailed insights into this project can be found in my Master's thesis.
-The paper is currently under review for CHI 2025.
+The paper is published in the CHI 2025 Late-Breaking Work track, showcasing the potential of AI in assisting ophthalmologists in diagnosing glaucoma more effectively.